 5 Organizations that Plant Trees: How to Choose in 5 Steps

-Trees are a secret weapon in the fight against climate change.
+Trees are a secret weapon in the fight against climate change, and these five organizations that plant trees are leading the way to a healthier planet.

 Planting Trees Can Save the Planet?